Orienfish/photon/serial_to_sd/README.md

 ```

 ## Ubuntu Part
-Simply open the serial port and transmit the .txt files byte by byte.
+Simply open the serial port and transmit the txt files byte by byte.
 Contain a lot of exception handling, e.g. error in opening port or file.

 Change the port name on line 9 of write_data.c.
-"FILE_NAME" on line 10 of write_data.c is to specify the path of the .txt file on Linux.
+"FILE_NAME" on line 10 of write_data.c is to specify the path of the txt file on Linux.
 "LINE_CNT" on line 12 configure the maximum lines written to photon SD card, for limiting the transmission time.

 Compile and start the program by the following commands:
 ```